mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 If you don't know how to create your API key, follow this simple guide: https://www.binance.com/en/support/faq/360002502072

 # Devs Fee
-There is a fee of 5 usdt to activate the bot.
+There is a fee of 5 usdt to activate the bot (to pay only the first time you use the bot).

 There is a fee of 10 usdt monthly to run the bot (10 usdt each 30 days, so 0.33 usdt/day).